 Each year, students in the Department of Biology receive $30,000 to $50,000 in scholarship support, much of it from named endowments or from your alumni gifts to the Department of Biology Restricted Gifts Fund.
 Your generous partnership also helps keep our lab equipment up to date and some of you have targeted upgrading lab and teaching facilities.
 That kind of partnership has been crucial to our success.
 Thank you.

-The Department of Chemistry & Biochemistry uses the gifts from generous supporters like you to invest in new instrumentation.
-This is a vital part of all chemists' education and also supports a strong undergraduate research foundation for our students, which is strongly linked to success in professional schools, graduate schools and industry.
-Thank you for creating opportunities for students that will change their futures for the better!
+The Department of Chemistry & Biochemistry uses the gifts from generous supporters like you to support a strong undergraduate research foundation for our students, which is strongly linked to success in professional schools, graduate schools, and industry.
+Thank you for creating opportunities for students that will change their future for the better!

 Your thoughtful support helps to supply our newly renovated media studio and lab with the approximately $110,000 in equipment needed for things such as digital cameras, a teleprompter, lighting grid, microphones, cabling, and much more.
 Ultimately, you are equipping students to become effective change-makers for good through the power of media, and we thank you for your help!

 Your partnership gift provides equipment, supplies, and projects for our students.
 Thank you for creating opportunities for students to challenge themselves and make contributions to society.
 Our department goal is to not just build something engineered by human minds, but build where success can be attributed only to God.

 Gifts to the Department of English will help enrich the undergraduate and graduate student experience: funding departmental activities; providing travel money for students to present their scholarship at professional conferences; supporting transportation and other costs for field trips to plays and research libraries, for instance; bringing English-related programs and lectures to campus.
 Thank you for your generosity!